Peony-like Tulips in my Cottage Garden

 Growing Tulips

-Tulips are amazingly easy to grow provided care is taken that they don’t become food for the squirrels.
+Tulips are amazingly easy to grow, provided care is taken to keep them from becoming food for the squirrels.
 Critter cloth took care of the tulip bulb lunches wonderfully.
 I had staked a double layer of critter cloth over the bulbs to prevent any digging.
-Squirrels also like ranunculus so I stake it over the corms as well.
+Squirrels also like ranunculus, so I stake the cloth over the corms too.
 Cayenne pepper sold in bulk is also a wonderful deterrent.
 Plant them in the fall several inches deep in well-draining, fertilized soil with plenty of sun.
 Then sit back and wait to enjoy!

 angelique tulip

 Pictured above and below in the garden is an Angelique tulip.
-They have anywhere from 3-7 flower heads on one stalk!
+They have anywhere from 3 to 7 flower heads on one stalk!
 I highly recommend these in the garden!
 They make a beautiful border and excellent cut flowers!

 angelique tulip